 Determines how much data should be gathered into a single statement for insertion into the database.
 This should not normally be changed.
-Default: 67108864 voisniff.daemon.mysql_dump.num_threads voisniff.daemon.rtp_filter voisniff.daemon.start
+Default: 67108864 voisniff.daemon.rtp_filter voisniff.daemon.start

 The number of threads dedicated to inserting data into the database.
 Default: 4 voisniff.daemon.threads per interface